 Reassembly

-If you reassemble a used case, make sure to screw properly; otherwise, the screw holes will get damaged.
+If you reassemble a used case, ensure that you screw it properly; otherwise, the screw holes may become damaged.
 This is not relevant for a new, unused case.

 When placing the inner assembly back into the case, make sure it’s aligned with the two highlighted bosses.